Which Colleges Might Give You The Best Bang For Your Buck?

 And, what about students?

-First, you can see the earnings outcomes of kids at different colleges.
+You can see the earnings outcomes of kids at different colleges.
 You need to be careful in interpreting that.
 For example, we see much higher earnings levels for kids who went to Harvard relative to kids who went to a number of other schools.
 That's not entirely because just going to Harvard is going to raise your earnings dramatically.
 It's also obviously because Harvard admits a very selective group of students who are likely to do very well no matter where they go to college.
 But, there are pieces of information that are quite useful.
 For instance, you see that if you attend Stony Brook University, your earnings outcomes look very similar if you attend Columbia University.

 Let's say a low-income student gets accepted to an Ivy League school and decides to go.
 How will being the minority - financially - affect their experience?